 watch how easy—even fun—it is to wrangle data in the Pool

-The Power of Assembly and the GPU, in the Browser
+The Power of Assembly and the GPU, right in the Browser

 Technological Contribution: A more stable development environment is beginning to evolve within browsers: Web Assembly.
 It lets us deploy less fragile, standards-chasing code within Web browsers.
 It also gives us access to the GPU supercomputer that’s inside almost every computer deployed in the last decade—including mobile phones!

 Development Strength: We are building the Pool infrastructure with this technology, and our development pipeline allows us to compile to WebAsm for Web deployment—or, for a smooth transistion to even more power and access flexibility, compile the same source code for native deployment on various platforms.